sgamlath/sgamlath.github.io/quotes.md

 * Outside of a dog, a book is man's best friend.
 Inside of a dog, it's too dark to read.
 *-Groucho Marx*

-* everybody got a plan till they hit in mouth
+* Everybody got a plan till they hit in mouth.
 *-Mike Tyson*

 * You miss 100% of the shots you don't take.